allodoxaphobia/natpinning/README.md

 NATpinning
 ===============
 This tool is based of the original NAT pinning proof-of-concept by Samy Kamkar: http://samy.pl/natpin/.
+Nat handler modules are used by the kernel to keep track of protocols on natted networks that require additional communication channels to be opened for normal operations.
+These modules might be susceptible to abuse if/when they do not strictly adhere to RFCs.
+They might for instance allow the exposure of assigned ports, where only random port ranges should be allowed, or allow exposure of ports on a third party.

 Samy's original proof-of-concept was javascript based, which brought with it several shortcommings:

 	- client-response sequences might be broken due to additional HTTP headers
-	- opening some ports might be blocked by browsers (e.g.: 6667 for irc) To overcome these issues we used flash for our client side component.
+	- opening some ports might be blocked by browsers (e.g.: 6667 for irc on Firefox)

+To overcome these issues I used flash as client side component.
+This allowed the use of Flash sockets, which don't have the extra overhead of HTTP headers and are not restricted by browser policies.
-We also attempted to extend this proof-of-concept to a more mature state by creating a server side tool which supports several protocols and gives some level of controle over the client behavior.
+I also attempted to extend this proof-of-concept to a more mature state by creating a server side tool which supports several protocols and gives some level of control over the client behavior.

 How it works
 ============
-The suite consists of two different components, server and client.
+The suite consists of of a server compnent (python) and a client component (web page).

 The server is a python script which needs to be run from an Internet based host, with a public IP assigned to it and not firewalled.
-Once the script is running it will open dummy services (irc, ftp, sip ) a flash policy server a web service and a command-and-control service.
+Once the script is running it will open dummy services (irc, ftp, sip ), a flash policy server, a web service and a command-and-control service.

 The client is the combination of HTML, JavaScript and, most importantly, a AS3 (Actionscript 3) flash file.
 When the victim loads the exploit page, the flash file will connect to the command service and register itself.